JefCurtis/hackernews-reader/README.md

-A simple Hacker News reader clone.</br>

-Written using React and TypeScript.
+A simple Hacker News reader clone written using React and TypeScript.

 ### Getting started